GMDPLUTONIC/Quasar/README.md

     // definition
 ```

+## Extensions:
+You can add/use any extension defined using Quasar.
+There are 2 ways to do this: 1. define your own extension: more flexibility + more potential value.
+Takes time and characters: bad for competitions.
+2. Use pre-made extensions: less flexibility + less potential value.
+Takes very little time and very little characters: useful in competitions.

 ## Inspiration:
 I made Quasar because I wanted people to have the ability to make stuff like Loader's number while not requiring to learn complex programming or mathematics.